gs-techtonica/intermentionz-zelma/README.md

 ## Stretch Goals

 - Send their favorite Mention/Affirmation to the user via text (Twilio SMS API) - ACHIEVED!
-  \*\*Although SMS is implemented and Zelma upgraded to a premium account, texts to unverified numbers is still not working, so only able to send texts to Zelma's number as of 11/12/21
 - Send the user's SMS on a schedule (added as an OpenSource Issue)

 ## Mockups & WireFrames